GICHD/imsma-core-wab-widgets/PopupGallery/readme.md

 # GICHD Gallery

-A widget to allow for multiple attachement pictures to be visualised in a popup gallery
+A widget to allow for multiple attachement pictures to be visualised in a popup gallery.

+Aswell as the ArcGIS Web App Builer modules, this widget makes use of JQuery and the [FancyBox Gallery](https://github.com/fancyapps/fancybox).

 ## Table of Contents